Harris Campaigns in Georgia, Seeking to Boost Voter Turnout in Key Battleground State

 On Aug.
 28, they visited Liberty County High School in Hinesville, where they watched a rehearsal by the school’s marching band and delivered brief remarks to students and faculty.
 Later in the day, they stopped by a barbecue restaurant in a small strip mall in Savannah.

-Edwin Benton, a professor of political science at the University of South Florida, told The Epoch Times that the Harris-Walz campaign is seeking to build on the momentum from 2020 by mobilizing black voters in the hopes of repeating the large turnout that flipped the state.
+Edwin Benton, professor of political science at the University of South Florida, told The Epoch Times that the Harris–Walz campaign is seeking to build on the momentum from 2020 by mobilizing black voters in the hopes of repeating the large turnout that flipped the state.

-“What [Trump] didn’t expect is the huge turnout of African Americans, and it was a significant effort on [the] part of Biden in 2020 to get these people to the polls,” Benton said, noting that the Democratic Party’s volunteers on the ground were pivotal in ensuring these voters turned out.
+“What [Trump] didn’t expect is the huge turnout of African Americans, and it was a significant effort on [the] part of Biden in 2020 to get these people to the polls,” Benton said, noting that the Democratic Party’s volunteers on the ground were pivotal in ensuring that these voters turned out.

-“Trump had been making gains among both Latino and black voters, particularly among younger black voters, prior to Biden stepping aside,” Aaron Dusso, a political science professor at Indiana University-Purdue University Indianapolis, told The Epoch Times.
+“Trump had been making gains among both Latino and black voters, particularly among younger black voters, prior to Biden stepping aside,” Aaron Dusso, political science professor at Indiana University-Purdue University Indianapolis, told The Epoch Times.

 “But that has all been nearly entirely reversed since Harris moved to the top of the ticket.
-This can be seen in the gains she has made across the entire sunbelt.
+This can be seen in the gains she has made across the entire Sunbelt.
 Georgia is going to be a hotly contested battleground going forward.”

-Vice President Kamala Harris (R) and her running mate Minnesota Gov. Tim Walz in a CNN interview, on Aug.
+Vice President Kamala Harris (R) and her running mate, Minnesota Gov. Tim Walz, in a CNN interview, on Aug.
 29, 2024.
 (CNN/Screenshot via The Epoch Times)

-Vice President Kamala Harris (R) and her running mate Minnesota Gov. Tim Walz in a CNN interview, on Aug.
+Vice President Kamala Harris (R) and her running mate, Minnesota Gov. Tim Walz, in a CNN interview, on Aug.
 29, 2024.
 CNN/Screenshot via The Epoch Times

-Harris has not yet released a comprehensive platform on her website, making the interview crucial for those undecided voters to learn about her policy proposals.
+Harris has not yet released a comprehensive platform on her website, making the interview crucial for undecided voters to learn about her policy proposals.

-Harris also accepted a debate with former President Donald Trump, which will be hosted by ABC News and take place on Sept.
+The vice president has also accepted a debate with former President Donald Trump, which will be hosted by ABC News and take place on Sept.
 10 in Philadelphia.

 During her acceptance speech at Chicago’s United Center, she highlighted her middle-class roots and sought to align her party’s agenda with themes of patriotism and freedom, messaging typically associated with the Republican Party.
 Her approach, aimed at attracting undecided voters, drew criticism from Republicans.